Summary & Analysis of “The Divine Image” by William Blake

 Structure of the poem:

 The Divine Image is in ballad form, consisting of five stanzas.
-The stanza type is quatrain, which means that every stanza comprises four lines.
+The stanza type is quatrain, which means that every stanza comprises of four lines.
 The beats alternate between four and three for every line.
 The rhyme scheme of this poem is mostly ABCB.

 This type of rhyme scheme is simple and is useful mostly for songs or kid’s poems.
 The simplicity and repetition of words and phrases in this poem gives it a touch of sincerity and openness.

-Summary of Stanza 1
+Summary of the poem:

-In the first line of the first stanza, the poet is referring to God by stating his four virtues, Mercy, Pity, Peace and Love.
-In the first half of the stanza, the poet says that whenever there is a problem, or a distressful event, the creation of God turns towards Him and ask Him for help.
+In the first line of first stanza, the poet is referring to God by stating his four virtues, Mercy, Pity, Peace and Love.
+In first half of the stanza, poet says that whenever there is a problem, or a distressful event, the creation of God turns towards Him and ask Him for help.
 God, who is full of Mercy and Pity, solves their problems and puts ease in their hearts.

 In the next half of the stanza, the poet is expressing the fact that people are grateful towards the God with such delightful virtues.
 The creation of God pays thanks to Him for every blessing that He put on them.